 National Parents Union believes:

-There can be no excellence without having our children unapologetically at the center of our agenda and every decision.
+We believe, our children should always be at the core of our agenda in every decision.

-There can be no excellence without equity in education for all children.
+We believe, there should be liberation, justice, and equity in education for all children.

 Who We Are